department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/continued-content-migration-strategy/roadmap.md

 But these full sections and subdomains will take significantly more time and effort to migrate.
 Each presents a unique situation in terms of content (i.e. mixed audiences, content types) and VA program partner needs and perspectives.
 For each, we'll need to determine the following:
 - If we have an existing modernized "home" for most/all of the content.
 And, if not, how do we help program offices ensure that content remaining in the legacy environment for now still works from a UX perspective?
-- If we can effectively flow the content into the existing navigation structure (i.e. benefits hubs + R&S)
+- If and how we can effectively flow the content into the existing navigation structure (i.e. benefits hubs + R&S)
 - How we might need to iterate on R&S taxonomy or UX to accomodate new content
 - Whether a subdomain or new site section may make sense in any cases